 Coming up with ideas for car-themed party games is easy.
 In fact, pretty much every regular party game can be tailored to suit a car theme.

-Try pass the parcel with a brand new car toy as the gift, or turn pin the tail on the donkey into pin the wheel on the car.
-Play musical chairs to the Cars soundtrack, or have a remote controlled car race in the garden.
+Try games such as pass the parcel with a brand new car toy as a gift, or change pin the tail on the donkey into pin the wheel on the car.
+Play musical chairs to the Cars soundtrack, or have a remote-controlled car race in the garden.